ymgyt/syndicationd/README.md

 "Metadata" repository permissions (read) and "Notifications" user permissions (read) are required.
 For more details, see [list notifications for the authenticated user](https://docs.github.com/en/rest/activity/notifications?apiVersion=2022-11-28#list-notifications-for-the-authenticated-user).
-Since the Mark notification as done API does not support fine grained access token, c class token is required to use this feature.
+Since the Mark notification as done API does not support fine grained access token, classic token is required to use this feature.

 ### Log file